The Brunel International African Poetry Prize

 in partnership with Commonwealth Writers

-This is the fourth year of The Brunel University African Poetry Prize, a major poetry prize of £3000 aimed at the development, celebration and promotion of poetry from Africa.
+We are delighted to announce the shortlist for the 5th Brunel International African Poetry Prize, a major poetry prize of £3000 aimed at the development, celebration and promotion of poetry from Africa.
 The prize is sponsored by Brunel University London and Commonwealth Writers.
 It is open to African poets worldwide who have not yet published a full poetry collection.
 Each poet has to submit 10 poems to be eligible.

 2013 Warsan Shire (Somalia)